 In his professional life, he has worked outside politics as a senior manager and chief executive for a number of voluntary and private sector organisations working to tackle educational disadvantage.

-Wes is a Vice President of the Local Government Association, Honorary President of the British Youth Council and a Patron of LGBT Labour.
+Wes is a Vice President of the Local Government Association and a Patron of LGBT Labour.